Jim Adduci (baseball, born 1985): Chicago Cubs (second stint)

 On December 18, 2018, Adduci signed a minor league deal with the Chicago Cubs.
 His contract was selected by the Cubs on May 27, 2019, and he was added to the 40 man MLB roster.
 On June 3, 2019, the Cubs designated Adduci for assignment in order to open up a roster spot for former Cleveland outfielder Carlos González.
 He elected free agency on October 1.

 Texas Rangers (second stint)

 On March 14, 2020, Adduci signed a minor league contract with the Texas Rangers organization.
 Adduci did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2.

 Coaching career

 Chicago Cubs

 On December 10, 2020, Adduci was hired as the run production coordinator for the Chicago Cubs.
 On October 1, 2024, it was announced that the Cubs were parting ways with Adduci.

 Arizona Diamondbacks

 On January 15, 2025, the Arizona Diamondbacks hired Adduci to serve as the assistant hitting coach for their High-A affiliate, the Hillsboro Hops.
+He assumed the role of the team's primary hitting coach entering the 2026 season.